Hepatitis B and C are very serious diseases of the liver. This is because both can cause a swelling and lots of irritation to the liver.

 Everyone can take simple steps that can go a long way in preventing getting infected.
 These steps are so simple, mundane, and easy to apply that anyone can do them and instantly protect themselves in a big way.
 These are as follows;

-- Don’t make it a habit to share personal hygiene items like toothbrushes or razors as these often contain enough bodily fluid to get infection.
+- Don’t make it a habit to share personal hygiene items like toothbrushes or razors as these often contain enough bodily fluid to get an infection.

 - Don’t share needles or reuse needles.